Streptococcus agalactiae: Screening for GBS colonization

-Following the recommendations of the Centers for Disease Control and Prevention of United States (CDC) these swabs should be placed into a non-nutritive transport medium and later inoculated into a selective enrichment broth, Todd Hewitt broth with selective antibiotics (enrichment culture).
-After incubation the enrichment broth is subcultured to blood agar plates and GBS like colonies are identified by the CAMP test or using latex agglutination with GBS antisera.
-After incubation the enrichment broth can also be subcultured to granada medium agar where GBS grows as pink-red colonies or to chromogenic agars, where GBS grows as colored colonies.
+Following the recommendations of the Centers for Disease Control and Prevention of the United States (CDC) these swabs should be placed into a non-nutritive transport medium and later inoculated into a selective enrichment broth, Todd Hewitt broth with selective antibiotics (enrichment culture).
+After incubation, the enrichment broth is subcultured to blood agar plates, and GBS-like colonies are identified by the CAMP test or using latex agglutination with GBS antisera.
+After incubation, the enrichment broth can also be subcultured to granada medium agar where GBS grows as pink-red colonies or to chromogenic agars, where GBS grows as colored colonies.

-GBS-like colonies that develop in chromogenic media should be confirmed as GBS using additional reliable tests to avoid mis-identification.
+GBS-like colonies that develop in chromogenic media should be confirmed as GBS using additional reliable tests to avoid misidentification.

-Nucleic acid amplification tests (NAAT) such as polymerase chain reaction (PCR) and DNA hybridization probes have been developed for identifying GBS directly from recto-vaginal samples, but they have a high false negative rate, and still cannot replace antenatal culture for the most accurate detection of GBS carriers.
+Nucleic acid amplification tests (NAAT) such as polymerase chain reaction (PCR) and DNA hybridization probes have been developed for identifying GBS directly from recto-vaginal samples, but they have a high false negative rate and still cannot replace antenatal culture for the most accurate detection of GBS carriers.
 This technology to detect GBS must be improved and simplified to make the method cost-effective and useful as a point-of-care test.

-Nevertheless These tests can also be used to detect GBS directly from broth media, after the enrichment step, avoiding the subculture of the incubated enrichment broth to an appropriate agar plate.
+Nevertheless, these tests can also be used to detect GBS directly from broth media, after the enrichment step, avoiding the subculture of the incubated enrichment broth to an appropriate agar plate.